Skip to content

 A habit isn't imposed — it's told.

 The strategy was emotional before informative: instead of listing washing steps, the comic gives a reason — the grandmother waiting for her hug.
 The information comes later, once the reader is already inside the story.
+Taking care of yourself stops being a hospital rule and becomes the way you care for the people you love.

 The title does the rest of the work: one minute.
 A cost even an impatient child can accept, repeated as a promise — to protect you, always.